seecloud/docs/docs/quickstart.rst

 .. warning::
    If you use CentOS as a base OS for your bootstrap image, skip this section.

-Before running the building an ISO, generate a new GPG key pair using GnuPG.
+Before building an ISO, generate a new GPG key pair using GnuPG.
 This GPG key will be used to sign the repository inside the ISO image.

 **To generate a new public GPG:**